tdaverse/ggtda/README.md

 ### Multiple data sets

-TDA almost always involves comparisons of topological data between spaces.
-To illustrate such a comparison, we construct a larger sample but then examine the persistence of its cumulative subsets:
+TDA usually involves comparisons of topological data between spaces.
+To illustrate such a comparison, we construct a larger sample and examine the persistence of its cumulative subsets:

 ``` r
 # larger point cloud sampled from a noisy circle